Four Practical Tips on How to be More Active in the Office

-Moving more may sound like an obvious action to take when trying to be more active, but when you’re busy, it's easy for many hours to fly by without moving.
-Research has found that for every extra hour of sitting over 5 hours, waist size increased by 2 centimeters and the risk of cardiovascular disease by 0.2 percent.
+Move around: Moving more may sound like an obvious action to take when trying to be more active, but when you’re busy, it's easy for many hours to fly by without moving.
+Research has found that for every extra hour of sitting over 5 hours, waist size increased by 2 centimeters and the risk of cardiovascular disease by 0.2%.
 Even when you're sitting down, you don't need to sit still; fidgeting in your seat could even make a difference.
 Try some of these options to get moving:

 - Walk to your co-workers desk to speak with them instead of sending an email.

 - Take the stairs instead of the elevator.

 - Park your car a few blocks away from your work entrance.

 - Stand up and watch a Blue Cross® Virtual Well-Being webinar offered with your benefits plan.

 - Make your next meeting a walking meeting.

 Leave your desk for lunch: Skip eating lunch at your computer, take a break and do something physically active.
 You will go back to work feeling refreshed and able to concentrate for the rest of the day.
 Not to mention, workers who make time to engage in physical activity are reported to be less likely to develop mental health decline, than those who do not engage in exercise.
 No matter how you stay active during your work day, it is important to remember that any movement is better than no movement at all.

 For more about staying healthy and happy at work, see these other blogs:

 - It’s Important to Offer the Benefits Your Employees Really Want